Jeremiah Chapter 4 Summary

 Discussion Questions for Jeremiah, Chapter 4

-1. In 4:1-2, true repentance is describe by certain actions?
+1. In 4:1-2, true repentance is described by certain actions.
 What are they?
 Why are these actions an important part of repentance?

 2. What is the expectation of the nations if Judah repents?
-What does the imply about the witness of the church?
+What does this imply about the witness of the church?

 3. Jeremiah 4:3-4 uses two metaphors.
 What does it mean to break up fallow ground?
 How does a person circumcise the heart?